rust-lang/rfcs/text/0000-delegation-of-implementation.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 The exact syntax is to be discussed.
 The proposed one is short but does not name the surrogate type explicitly which may hurt readability.
+As mentioned before plenty of alternate syntaxes have been proposed.
+I have personally no strong preference.
+However I would prefer we first agree on the scope and validity rules of delegation before bikeshedding about the exact final syntax.